 1. Meet the Activity Requirement

-- After 5 months, a second notification will be sent to both your @berkeley.edu email and listed recovery email.
+- After 5 months (150 days) of inactivity, a second notification with a reauthentication link will be sent to both your @berkeley.edu address and recovery email (if available).

-- After 6 months, your account will be disabled.
-Your account and all of its contents will be deleted.
+- After 12 months (365 days) of being disabled, the account and all of its contents will be permanently deleted.

 2. Reduce Your Storage